sparkleo-io/create-standup-discussions/.github/STANDUP_TEMPLATE.md

-Share your daily standup update here.
-Respond to this discussion before your standup starts in the following format:
+Share your daily progress at the end of the day here.
+Respond to this discussion after you finish your work in the following format:

 ```
-**Yesterday**:
- -

-**Today**:
+**What did you achieve today?**:
  -

 **Blockers**:
  -
 ```